MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 The first step of adaptive rendering is to measure GPU.
 We inserted custom code into the GPU command buffer at the beginning and end of a rendered frame, to capture both the left and right eye screen time.

-Comparing the rendering time to the desired refresh rate shows how close you are to dropping frames.
+Compare the rendering time to the desired refresh rate to show how close you come to dropping frames.
 When you come close to dropping frames, you can adapt rendering to be faster.

 One simple way to adapt rendering is to change the screen viewport size so it requires fewer pixels to render.
-Using [UnityEngine.XR.XRSettings.renderViewportScale](https://docs.unity3d.com/ScriptReference/XR.XRSettings-renderViewportScale.html), the system shrinks the targeted viewport, and automatically stretches the result back up to fit the screen.
-A small change in scale is barely noticeable on world geometry, and a scale factor of 0.7 requires half the amount of pixels to be rendered.
+The system uses [UnityEngine.XR.XRSettings.renderViewportScale](https://docs.unity3d.com/ScriptReference/XR.XRSettings-renderViewportScale.html) to shrink the targeted viewport, and automatically stretches the result back up to fit the screen.
+A small change in scale is barely noticeable on world geometry, and a scale factor of 0.7 requires half the number of pixels to be rendered.

 ![Image showing 70% scale, with half the pixels.](images/datascape-scaling-700px.jpg)

-When we detect that we're about to drop frames, we lower the scale by a fixed number, and restore it when we're running fast enough again.
+When we detect that we're about to drop frames, we lower the scale by a fixed ratio, and restore it when we're running fast enough again.

 In this case study, we decided which cloud technique to use based on the graphics capabilities of the hardware at startup.
 You could also base this decision on data from GPU measurement, to help prevent the system from staying at low resolution for a long time.

 ## Recommendations

-Targeting a variety of hardware is challenging and requires planning.
+Targeting different hardware capabilities is challenging and requires planning.
 Here are some recommendations:

 - Start targeting lower-powered machines, to get familiar with the problem space.
 - Develop a backup solution that runs on all your machines.
 You can then layer in more complexity for high end machines, or enhance resolution of the backup solution.